 - Is your hot water cloudy or gritty?

 - Is your hot water system leaking?

-If you’ve noticed any of the above, we hate to tell you this but your sacrificial anode may already be long past its prime.
-But there’s still good news – because Melbourne’s hot water professionals here at Ezy-Plumb are the local and affordable master at fast, affordable checks, repairs and replacements.
+If you’ve noticed any of the above, we hate to tell you this, but your sacrificial anode may already be long past its prime.
+But there’s still good news – because Melbourne’s hot water professionals here at Ezy-Plumb are the local and affordable main at fast checks, repairs and replacements.